Ystrad Rhondda RFC

 Ystrad Rhondda Rugby Football Club (Clwb Rygbi Ystrad Rhondda) is a Welsh rugby union team based in Ystrad in the Rhondda Valley.
 The club was founded in 1884.
 Ystrad Rhondda RFC plays in the Welsh Rugby Union WRU Admiral Premiership.

 History

-Foundation and Early Years
+Foundation and early years

-The club was founded in 1884 and has become one of the leading Rhondda Valley and Mid District clubs.
-The earliest recorded match between Ystrad Rhondda and Pontypridd RFC took place on 24th September 1885, at Ystrad Rhondda, with Pontypridd winning by a goal, a try, and two touches down to nil.
+The club was founded in 1884 and is described by Beddau RFC as one of the leading Rhondda Valley and Mid District clubs.
+The earliest recorded match between Ystrad Rhondda and Pontypridd RFC took place on 24 September 1885, at Ystrad Rhondda, with Pontypridd winning by a goal, a try, and two touches down to nil.